chainguard-dev/edu/content/chainguard/chainguard-images/getting-started/go.md

 ```
 The latest digest of the go Chainguard Image is sha256:86178b42db2e32763304e37f4cf3c6ec25b7bb83660dcb985ab603e3726a65a6
 ```
-We'll now use ko to build an image that is suitable to run the application defined on `main.go`.
+We'll now use ko to build an image that is suitable to run the application defined in `main.go`.
 By default, ko uses the `cgr.dev/chainguard/static` image as the base image for the build.
 You can override this by setting the `KO_DEFAULTBASEIMAGE` environment variable to a different base image.

 Before building the image, you'll need to set up the environment variable `KO_DOCKER_REPO`.
 This environment variable identifies where ko should push images that it builds.
-This is usually a remote registry like GitHub Container registry or Docker Hub, but you can publish to your local machine for testing and demonstration purposes.
+This is usually a remote registry like the GitHub Container registry or Docker Hub, but you can publish to your local machine for testing and demonstration purposes.

 Run the following command to set the `KO_DOCKER_REPO` environment variable to your local machine: